bright/new-www/content/blog/asset-tracking-a-guide-to-smarter-asset-management.md

 * **Optimized operations**: Increase **productivity** by streamlining workflows.
 * **Loss prevention**: Prevent theft and misplacement with real-time alerts.
 Note that asset misappropriation accounts for nearly [90%](https://bradyware.com/new-acfe-report-exposes-rising-fraud-costs-trends/) of reported workplace fraud cases.
 * **Data-driven decisions**: Use historical and current data to guide strategy.

-These benefits make asset tracking essential for sectors like logistics, construction, healthcare, and manufacturing.

-## How Does Asset Tracking Work?

-Asset tracking works through the integration of hardware, software, and communication technologies.
-Here's a breakdown:

-1. **Asset tag**: Assets are tagged with identifiers such as barcodes, QR codes, RFID, or GPS-enabled devices.
-Although, in some cases [tracking devices can be tags as well](/projects/manufacturing-asset-tracking/).
-2. **Tracking device**: These tags communicate with a **tracking device** or reader to log data.
-3. **Asset tracking software**: Data from tracking devices is collected and processed by **asset management software**.
-4. **Cloud-based asset tracking**: Modern systems store this data in the cloud, offering remote access and real-time updates.

 ## Industries That Benefit from Asset Tracking Technologies